The Simplest Way To Complete Your ICF Coaching Log (+ Free Template)

 What Counts As One Coaching Hour?

-One coaching hour is 60 minutes of actual coaching delivered to a group or individual that hired you as a coaching professional.
-Other 1-on-1 services such as mentoring, supervision, or consulting don’t count as coaching hours.
+One coaching hour is 60 minutes of actual coaching delivered to a group or individual who hired you as a coaching professional.
+Other 1-on-1 services, such as mentoring, supervision, or consulting, don’t count as coaching hours.

 What’s Considered A Paid Coaching Hour?